 Sometimes the government will fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balance).
 In order to calculate the amounts to report as restricted, committed, assigned, and unassigned fund balances in the government fund financial statements, a flow assumption must be made about the order in which resources are considered to be applied.
-It is the City's policy to consider restricted fund balance to have been depleted before using any component of unrestricted fund balance.
+It is the City's policy to consider restricted fund balance.
 Further, when two components of unrestricted fund balance can be used for the same purpose, committed fund balance is applied first and assigned fund balance is applied second.
 Unassigned fund balance is applied last.